Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Examples

 We call this type of prior a ``mix subspace shrinkage prior."
-A specific example is presented in the next section.
-A similar prior distribution has been studied for the normal model \citep{george1986minimax, george2012minimax}.
-From Corollary~\ref{Corollary 2}, it is known that the Bayesian estimators based on the subspace and mix subspace shrinkage priors dominate that based on the Jeffreys prior for a case with the same duration.
+George \cite{george1986minimax} and George et al.~\cite{george2012minimax} studied a similar prior distribution for the normal model.
+From Corollary~\ref{Corollary 2}, it follows that the Bayesian estimators based on the subspace and mix subspace shrinkage priors dominate that based on the Jeffreys prior for a case with the same duration.

-\section{Numerical experiments and real data application}
+\section{Numerical Experiments and Real Data Application}

-We perform numerical experiments to demonstrate the difference between the risk of the Bayesian predictive distribution based on the Jeffreys prior and those based on the shrinkage priors discussed in Section 4.
+We perform numerical experiments to demonstrate the difference between the risk of the Bayesian predictive distribution based on the Jeffreys prior and those based on the shrinkage priors discussed in Section~\ref{sec:examples}.
 We then use an application involving real data to compare the performance of different types of priors.
-Only cases with the same durations are considered in the experiments.\\
+Only cases with the same duration are considered in the experiments.

-\textbf{Experiment 1.}
+\subsection{Experiment 1}